Presidents Day sales 2023: What to shop for and what to skip

 SKIP AHEAD Best Presidents Day 2023 sales | What to shop during Presidents Day

-To help you make the most of Presidents Day sales this year, we compiled the best sales and deals to shop across Select reader favorite categories and brands.
+To help you make the most of Presidents Day sales going on now, we compiled the best sales and deals to shop across Select reader favorite categories and brands.
 We also spoke to retail experts about what to buy and what product categories to avoid during the holiday weekend.

 The best Presidents Day 2023 deals live now